It sounds like an oxymoron, but for some people there’s no option but to drive – so how can a car owner reduce their carbon footprint?

 There’s only one option that is a surefire way to reduce your emissions: cut down on driving.
 The best way to reduce your carbon footprint is to try walking and cycling wherever possible.

 If you’re a By Miles member, you could also save money by driving less.
 Our pay-by-mile car insurance policies only charge you for the miles you drive – so if your car stays at home, you pay less for your car insurance.
 It’s better for the environment, and better for your wallet, too.

-Not switched to a pay-by-mile car insurance policy yet?
+Interested in being a greener car owner but haven’t switched to a pay-by-mile car insurance policy yet?
 Get a quick quote in under a minute here.